Last updated Aug 23rd, 2021

 Exclude audiences that you think might be similar to a previous ad set.

 Use Facebook Audience Overlap to see whether certain audiences share the same people.

 The unwritten Facebook 20% rule stipulates that text shouldn’t take up more than 20% of your ad’s image.

-Facebook used to outright reject ads that didn’t abide by this rule.
-Now it simply reduces your ad’s reach or not run it at all.
+Facebook used to outright reject ads that didn’t abide by the image-text rule.
+Now it simply reduces your ad’s reach or does not run it at all.

-Which ad do you think followed the 20% rule?
+Which ad do you think followed the 20% text rule?